couillonnade/nhc-hvac/README.md

 # nbc-hvac

-This service sets the FAN speed of Niko Home Control HVAC automatically.
+This minimalist service sets the FAN speed of Niko Home Control HVAC automatically.
+You must compile for the target platform and update the config.json file (see below).

+It can be launch on a terminal or there is a basic script available to install it as a service on linux.
+You need to place the config file and binary in a folder and set chchmod +x ./install.sh to launch the script.

 Parameters :